Byteology-LLC/ZapierDemo/part2/readme.md

 # Conclusion
 This is a pretty basic walkthrough for a simple use case scenario, but there is a lot of power in the Zapier platform.
-They have 3800+ integrations and are growing regularly, so you can definently find something to meet your needs and make your life just a little bit easier.
+They have 3800+ integrations and are growing regularly, so you can definitely find something to meet your needs and make your life just a little bit easier.